jacksleight/laravel-omni/README.md

 ### Helpers

-Public methods on standard Blade components are helpers you can call from the template, but public methods on Livewire components are actions you can call from the client.
-Due to this conflict Omni components work a bit differently.
-To add helper functions to an Omni component the method should be defined as `protected` with a `#[Helper]` attribute:
+To create helper functions that you can call from the template define `protected` methods with the `#[Helper]` attribute:

 ```php
 use JackSleight\LaravelOmni\Attributes\Helper;